p4lang/p4-constraints/docs/language-specification.md

 As in P4, Boolean expressions can be negated using `!`, or combined conjunctively using `&&` or disjunctively using `||`.

-Additionally, p4-constraints provides the binary operator `->` to denote [logical implication](https://en.wikipedia.org/wiki/Material_conditional):
+Additionally, p4-constraints provides the binary operator `->` to express [logical implication](https://en.wikipedia.org/wiki/Material_conditional):
 ```p4
 @entry_restriction("ipv4.dst::mask != 0 -> ipv4.valid == 1")